chrismeller 3 years ago

 But all domestic law in EU member states must comply with EU law, so the court can rule on domestic law insofar as it is to determine compatibility with EU law.

-• MichaelZuo a year ago
+• MichaelZuo 3 years ago

 How does it address the issue that all laws can conceivably affect trade, and other activities, across borders, via sufficient degrees of separation?

-NKosmatos a year ago
+NKosmatos 3 years ago

 One of the stupid rulings in favor of EU oligarchs.
 Yes, EU oligarchs not Russian ones.
 They hide behind corporate entities, shell companies, shady legal operations and they claim GDPR for everything.
 Nowadays it’s very difficult to find out who is behind every company, but there’s an easy way to do it without violating sensitive info.
 Just publish the name(s) of the real owner without any other personal data (address, phone, DOB and so on).

-• hypertele-Xii a year ago
+• hypertele-Xii 3 years ago

 > they claim GDPR for everything